Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 Family, friends, and religious communities often pressure betrayed partners toward premature forgiveness, treating healing as a timeline rather than a process.

 Solution: Distinguish between genuine healing and pressure to perform normalcy.
-Forgiveness that comes before safety is not forgiveness—it’s self-abandonment.
-Scripts for well-meaning pressure:
+Forgiveness that comes before safety is not forgiveness.
+It’s self-abandonment.
+Some scripts that help with well-meaning pressure:

 - “I appreciate your concern.
 I’m working with a specialist on my healing timeline.”